Elena-sky/go-clean-architecture/README.md

 # go-clean-architecture

-# Overview
+## Overview
 This project implements Clean Architecture in Go.
-All business logic and models are in internal/domain, interaction with external systems is in internal/adapters.
+All business logic and models are in `internal/domain`, interaction with external systems is in `internal/adapters`.
-The application entry point is cmd/main.go.
+The application entry point is `cmd/main.go`.
-Packages in pkg are intended for external reuse.
+Packages in `pkg` are intended for external reuse.

-# Project Structure
+## Project Structure

 ```bash
 golang-clean-architecture/